MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/network-topologies.md

 Once you have [setup a Kubernetes master node](./creating-a-linux-master.md) you are ready to pick a networking solution.
 There are multiple ways to make the virtual [cluster subnet](./getting-started-kubernetes-windows.md#cluster-subnet-def) routable across nodes.
 Pick one of the following options for Kubernetes on Windows today:

 1. Use a CNI plugin such as [Flannel](#flannel-in-vxlan-mode) to setup an overlay network for you.
 2. Use a CNI plugin such as [Flannel](#flannel-in-host-gateway-mode) to program routes for you.
+This will use L2Bridge networking mode.
 3. Configure a smart [top-of-rack (ToR) switch](#configuring-a-tor-switch) to route the subnet.

 > [!tip]